Erdogan says efforts with U.S. for Syria safe zone on schedule

 However, asked about the possible accord, Erdogan said on Friday that the two countries had not discussed the details of such an agreement, and he added that this was an issue between the Turkish and U.S. trade ministries.

-Reporting by Tuvan Gumrukcu, Editing by Rosalba O'Brien and Cynthia Osterman
+Reporting by Tuvan Gumrukcu; Additional reporting by Humeyra Pamuk in New York; Editing by Rosalba O'Brien, Cynthia Osterman and Sandra Maler